Bombardier–Alstom HHP-8: History

 Amtrak ordered 15 HHP-8s in 1996 at the same time as its Acela Express trainsets.
+The 15 locomotives were completed between 1999 and 2001.
 The HHP-8s have external styling that is similar to the Acela power cars, but are designed to operate as independent locomotives, hauling conventional passenger rolling stock.
 The units supplemented the EMD AEM-7s and allowed Amtrak to commence retirement of the GE E60.
 Amtrak did not purchase the locomotives outright but leased them from Philip Morris Capital.

 The locomotive's original type designation was HHL-8, for "High Horsepower Locomotive, 8,000 (nominal) horsepower".
 This was subsequently changed to HHP-8.

 In conjunction with the Amtrak order, MARC also acquired six HHP-8s, which MARC uses on their Penn Line service along the Northeast Corridor between Perryville and Washington, DC.

 Amtrak operated its HHP-8s on the Northeast Corridor between Boston and Washington, DC; racking up approximately 1,000,000 miles each in service (based on 2009 figure).

 In 2002, Amtrak's fleet of 15 units was temporarily withdrawn along with the Acela Express trains due to cracks in components of the trucks.

 Amtrak retirement

 Amtrak's HHP-8s suffered from low reliability.
 As a result, after only one decade in service, their replacement was considered, concurrent with the replacement of the older AEM-7 locomotive fleet, since a large order for a standardized fleet would have price economies, and the resultant fleet would have lower overall maintenance costs.
 A replacement fleet of 70 locomotives starting delivery in 2012 was planned, with HHP-8s kept as a reserve in the short term.

 In October 2010, Amtrak ordered 70 Siemens ACS-64 locomotives to replace both the HHP-8 and the older AEM-7 locomotives, with deliveries beginning in early 2013.
-Amtrak retired its last HHP-8 on November 7, 2014.
+Amtrak retired its last HHP-8 on February 9, 2015.
 All units are now stored; to avoid duplicate numbering with ACS-64 units 650–664, Amtrak renumbered its retired HHP-8s to 680–694.
 Philip Morris sued Amtrak in 2019, alleging that Amtrak had cannibalized eight of the fifteen locomotives for parts, in violation of the terms of the lease.
 The two parties settled the lawsuit in 2021; the terms were not disclosed.

+Amtrak conversion to cab cars

+In an effort to extend the life of its existing fleet until the arrival of the Airo fleet, Amtrak began testing a converted HHP-8 locomotive as a cab car in 2023.
+These converted units are designated as HHP-8C.

+The project initially aimed to convert two locomotives for expanded Ethan Allen Express service in 2022.
+While the first conversion (originally numbered 691, initially renumbered 90691 and later 9750) faced initial setbacks, it was ultimately successful.
+As of July 2024, Amtrak is considering expanding the program to include up to eight total conversions.
+In April 2025, Nos.
+9750 and 9751 were unveiled in Amtrak's new Phase VII paint scheme.